set-soft/sd_webui_rx5500/README.md

 But having it enabled is nice and it usually takes just a little bit more time, the results are remarkable.

+When using *--medvram* or *--lowvram* one of the implicit optimizations is to put in VRAM only the positive or the negative prompt, one at a time, never both together.
+This saves VRAM, but also means moving a lot of data to and from VRAM.
+If you want to recover some performance, at the cost of VRAM, you can try using *--always-batch-cond-uncond*.
+Using this both prompts are stored in VRAM during the whole process.
+So this option makes *--medvram* and *--lowvram* less effective in terms of VRAM, but also reduces the impact in performance.
+Note that this option is useless when you don't use *--medvram* or *--lowvram*.

 #### Sub-quadratic attention

 This methode notably reduces the use of VRAM without slowing the computations.